-This is sabotaging the 2011 'selffinancing' financial settlement with councils.
-Self-financing broke up the national Housing Revenue Account (HRA) and transferred huge debt and long-term risks to councils and tenants.
+The 2012 'self-financing' financial settlement with councils broke up the national Housing Revenue Account (HRA) and transferred huge debt and long-term risks to councils and tenants.
 The settlement built in underfunding.
 Most councils nonetheless wanted the benefits of a 30 year business plan based on long term funding assumptions.

-But changes to rents and Right to Buy, and RtB2 plans forcing councils to sell the most valuable 30% of homes on the open market, will sabotage council housing finances, while permanently losing much needed family homes and rental income.
+But changes to rents and Right to Buy, and RtB2 plans forcing councils to sell the most valuable 30 per cent of homes on the open market, will sabotage council housing finances, while permanently losing much needed family homes and rental income.